totara/Totara-test-scripts/README.txt

 setconf --help

-To use resetdb you need to complete some additional steps:
+To use resetdb, savedb or loaddb you need to complete some additional steps:

 5. Copy utils/settings-dist.php to utils/settings.php and edit values for
    your system